akea-tolentino/VacantBar/README.md

 # VacantBar

-VacantBar is a clone of [OpenTable](https://www.opentable.com/), a web application that allows users to find, book reservations, and leave reviews for nearby restaurants that exist on the platform.
+[VacantBar](https://vacant-bar.onrender.com/) is a clone of [OpenTable](https://www.opentable.com/), a web application that allows users to find, book reservations, and leave reviews for nearby restaurants that exist on the platform.

 ## Overview

 VacantBar users will be able to:
 - Create/Login to an account
 - Login with a demo user
-- Search for Bars that are seeded into the platform
+- Search for Bars that are seeded into the platform by name, type, or location

 Logged-in user will be able to:
 - Create, Update and Delete Reservations for bars that belong to them